 Although the history of the Naval Museum goes back to the late nineteenth century, the Istanbul Naval Museum in Beşiktaş was established in 1961.
 The museum is situated in Beşiktaş next to the public square commemorated to the famous Ottoman admiral Hayreddin Barbarossa (Barbaros Hayrettin Paşa).

-Thousands years old Byzantine chain that used to block entrance of the enemy ships into the Golden Horn is also being exhibited in the museum.
+Thousands of years old Byzantine chain that used to block the entrance of the enemy ships into the Golden Horn is also being exhibited in the museum.

 Most of the objects in the collection of the museum -especially Ottoman imperial caiques- underwent special conservation and restoration in the last ten years.

 It is one of the newest and modern museums in Istanbul and connected to the Turkish Republic Navy Command.

 Situated in Beşiktaş, the easiest way to get to the Istanbul Naval Museum is to take a boat from Kadıköy, Eminönü, or Üsküdar and get off at Beşiktaş.
 The museum is next to the Beşiktaş pier.

 Situated in Beşiktaş, between the neighborhoods of Kabataş and Ortaköy, there are important sights in the area including Sinan Paşa Mosque, Ortaköy neighborhood, Ortaköy Mosque, and Dolmabahçe Palace Museum as well as the famous luxury hotel chain Shangri-La Bosphorus.

 The museum is open Tuesday-Sunday from 9:00 am - 6:00 pm and the entrance cost is 13 TL.

 Do not miss the gift shop located in the Istanbul Naval Museum where there are very nice and affordable souvenirs.